 possibility that a frame may be received more than once.
 The procedures defined in this subclause attempt to

 filter out these duplicates(#1630).
+Additional duplicate filtering is performed during Receive Buffer Operation for frames that are part of a Block Ack agreement as described in 9.20.4 and 9.20.7.

 TGmb editor: change 9.20.4 as shown: